JorgeGallegoVeguillas/PL-900ES-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 4. El tema del saludo tiene 52 frases desencadenadoras, haga clic en **Ir al lienzo de creación**.

-5. Vaya al primer mensaje y reemplácelo por `Hola, soy un agente virtual.
-Puedo contarle cómo se transmite la COVID-19, cómo protegerse y cómo preparar su hogar y a su familia para la COVID-19, además de hablarle de los síntomas, las pruebas, etc.`
+5. Vaya al primer mensaje y reemplácelo por `Hi, I’m a virtual agent.
+I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.`

 6. Haga clic en **Guardar**.